keithagroves/agent-to-service/README.md

 ## Core Features

-- **Agent-First Design:** Tailored for AI agents to discover and orchestrate capabilities programmatically.
+- **Agent-First Design:** Specifically tailored for AI agents to discover and orchestrate capabilities programmatically.
-- **Dynamic Discovery:** Agents can query registries for new capabilities and incorporate them at runtime.
+- **Dynamic Discovery:** Agents can query registries at runtime to find and incorporate new capabilities.
-- **Atomic Operations:** Each API operation is modeled as a discrete, auditable, and reliable request.
+- **Atomic Operations:** Each API operation is represented as a discrete, auditable, and reliable request.
-- **Secure Parameter Management:** Strong controls over input/output parameters, data lifecycles, and credential handling.
+- **Secure Parameter Management:** Provides strong controls over inputs, outputs, data lifecycles, and credential handling.
-- **Flow Control:** Built-in constructs for conditional logic, looping, parallelism, and error handling.
+- **Flow Control:** Built-in constructs support conditional logic, looping, parallelism, and error handling.
-- **Auditing & Permissions:** Integrated auditing, security levels, and permissions to ensure trust and compliance.
+- **Auditing & Permissions:** Integrated audit trails, security levels, and permission management for trustworthy operations.
-- **Composability:** Simple atomic capabilities can be composed into aggregate capabilities for complex workflows.
+- **Composability:** Simple atomic capabilities can be combined into aggregate capabilities for more complex workflows.

 ## Core Concepts

 ### Capabilities

-A **capability** represents a unit of functionality—either a simple (atomic) operation or a complex (aggregate) workflow.
-Capabilities are defined in YAML or JSON metadata, which includes versioning, authorship, security posture, and dependencies.
+A **capability** is a unit of functionality—either a simple (atomic) operation or a complex (aggregate) workflow.
+Capabilities are defined in YAML or JSON, including versioning, authorship, security posture, and dependencies.

 **Example Capability Metadata:**